When you play cricket with Bristol Phoenix we want you to feel safe and we have ways to keep you safe:

 If you are worried about anything then please talk with your coach, or talk to Sarah our Welfare Officer.

 The aim of Bristol Phoenix is to provide opportunities for women and girls of all ages to play and enjoy cricket in a safe and comfortable environment.
 The protection of the girls is central to this aim.
-All of our coaches are CRB checked and the club fully supports the ECB safe hands policy.
-The club child protection officer is the club captain Sarah Lever who can be contacted, in confidence, on 07954 369216, but any committee can be contacted as necessary.
+All of our coaches are DBS checked and the club fully supports the ECB safe hands policy.
+The club child protection officer is the club captain Sarah Lever who can be contacted, in confidence, on 07954 369216, but any committee member or coach can be contacted as necessary.

 Bristol Phoenix Cricket Club is committed to ensuring that all Children (*) participating in cricket have a safe and positive experience.
 This page details the policies for the youth section.
 Please read it, so that you fully understand what you can expect from Bristol Phoenix Cricket Club, and what Bristol Phoenix Cricket Club can expect from you.